 The COVID-19 pandemic is expected to spawn litigation and class actions targeting manufacturers, distributors, and retailers making and selling products employed in the fight against the novel coronavirus and the disease it brings on.
 The attorneys at Ansa Assuncao have decades of experience fighting for clients in products liability litigation and defending class actions.
 Our attorneys continue to actively monitor the situation and are prepared to protect our clients by responding to any threats that arise in the fallout of this pandemic.
 With a deep understanding of our clients’ industries and their products, the scientific process, and the inside of a courtroom, we will protect your legitimate interests.

 Federal and state authorities are now conducting investigations of alleged price gouging stemming from the COVID-19 pandemic.
 State Attorney General Offices watch for and monitor any change in the pricing of goods and services in times of national and/or state emergencies and have the ability to launch independent investigations.
 Investigations may also be initiated by consumer complaint.
 Ansa Assuncao’s trade practices team, which includes former Assistant United States Attorneys and a former Marine Judge Advocate/Special Assistant to the United States Attorney, provides advice and assistance to businesses faced with governmental investigations, investigatory requests, and subpoenas.
-With offices in six states and access to a select network of experienced local attorneys in every jurisdiction across the country, we can also handle any litigation that arises from claims of price gouging or alleged trade practices violations.
+With offices in five states and access to a select network of experienced local attorneys in every jurisdiction across the country, we can also handle any litigation that arises from claims of price gouging or alleged trade practices violations.